IamAyaanSk/meetcast/README.md

 ## MeetCast

-Meet cast allows you to join a call ( supports audio and video interactions ) and makes the live hls stream of your ongoing call available.
+MeetCast allows you to join a call ( supports audio and video interactions ) and makes the live hls stream of your ongoing call available.
 This is the frontend part that it is integrated with the meetcast-server ( Mediasoup based SFU server ) and meetcast-recorder ( Express server which converts stream to hls and serve to frontend ).

 ### MeetCast demo